-Traditional Chinese Medicine (TCM) is a holistic medical system encompassing acupuncture, Chinese herbal medicinals, tuina massage, moxabustion, cupping and dietary/lifestyle practices.
-The goal of TCM is to restore balance within your body.
+Traditional Chinese Medicine (TCM) is a natural and holistic medical system that includes acupuncture, Chinese herbal medicinals, TuiNa massage, moxabustion, cupping, and dietary/lifestyle practices.
+The goal of TCM is to restore balance within your body to support healing.
 Western medicine studies symptoms to identify a disease, whereas TCM sees the body as one whole entity and assesses symptoms as patterns of imbalance.
-TCM considers signs and symptoms from various perspectives, and assesses each individual’s unique pattern or patterns to determine an appropriate treatment plan for healing conditions and maintaining balance.
-This allows for a very specialized type of treatment based on each individual, rather than viewing disease as a uniform condition that implements the same treatment for everyone.
-This technique provides the complexity and depth TCM needs to be a truly holistic medicine.
+A TCM practitioner considers signs and symptoms from various perspectives and takes into account your unique pattern or patterns to determine an appropriate treatment plan for healing conditions and maintaining balance.
+This allows for a very specialized type of treatment based on each individual, rather than viewing disease as a uniform condition that prescribes the same treatment for everyone.
+This technique provides for the complexity and depth of understanding TCM needs to be a truly holistic medicine.

-The use of Chinese herbs and acupuncture provides the means to establish harmony and balance in the body.
-With a goal that focuses on resolving imbalances, Traditional Chinese Medicine (TCM) begins with a thorough evaluation of all your body’s systems.
-Acupuncture is researched extensively in the West and is endorsed by the World Health Organization as an effective form of treatment for addressing health problems, such as infertility, hormone and thyroid imbalances, menopause symptoms, digestive dysfunction, fatigue, heart disease, insomnia, skin diseases, gynecological diseases, paralysis and strokes among others.
-Acupuncture is also effectively utilized for treating addictions, anxiety, depression, colds, allergies, stress, pregnancy associated complications, headaches, chronic pain and musculoskeletal disorders as well as health problems of women like prolonged labor, PMS or premenstrual syndrome, leucorrhea, uterine bleeding, amenorrhea, dysmenorrheal, menopause endometriosis and many more.
+The use of acupuncture and Chinese herbs provides the means to establish harmony, balance, and well-being in your body.
+The goal of Traditional Chinese Medicine (TCM) is to resolve patterns of imbalance to promote healing and begins with a thorough evaluation of all your body’s systems.
+As a primary treatment tool of TCM, acupuncture has been researched extensively in the West.
+It’s endorsed by the World Health Organization as an effective form of treatment for addressing health problems, such as infertility, hormone and thyroid imbalances, menopause symptoms, digestive dysfunction, fatigue, heart disease, insomnia, skin diseases, gynecological diseases, paralysis and strokes among others.
+Acupuncture is also effectively used in treating addictions, anxiety, depression, colds, allergies, stress, pregnancy associated complications, headaches, chronic pain and musculoskeletal disorders, as well women’s health problems like prolonged labor, PMS or premenstrual syndrome, leucorrhea, uterine bleeding, amenorrhea, dysmenorrheal, menopause endometriosis and many more.

-The application of acupuncture involves the use of single-use and sterilized hair-thin needles inserted into various regions in the body.
+Acupuncture treatments involve the application of single-use, sterilized hair-thin needles inserted into various regions of your body.
 The needles are inserted about ¼ –1 inch underneath the skin.
-The needles elicit certain types of sensations including heaviness, distention, tingling, heat, cold or an electric-like feeling traversing the treated meridian.
-Patients are advised to wear comfortable loose clothing to enable easy access to commonly treated areas of the body while remaining as fully-clothed as the specific treatment permits.
+The needles stimulate certain sensations that may include heaviness, distention, tingling, heat, cold or an electric-like feeling traversing the treated meridian.
+During your treatment you should wear comfortable, loose clothing to enable easy access to the commonly treated areas of your body while remaining as fully-clothed as the specific treatment permits.

-BodaHealth practitioners understand the strengths and limitations of both conventional medical and TCM therapies, and utilize the TCM principles to effectively address problems that have failed to respond to other treatments.
-We do integrate treatment plans where possible with your other healthcare providers to fully complement your wellness.
+At BodaHealth, we understand the strengths and limitations of both conventional medical and TCM therapies.
+We use the principles and healing methods of TCM to effectively address problems that have failed to respond to other treatments.
+We integrate our treatment plans with your other healthcare providers when possible, to promote effective healing and fully complement your wellness.